Then you need to give it a good descaling periodically to remove the calcium deposits. But don’t buy a solution, make your own!

 What does it mean to descale a coffee maker?

 Well, all the water that passes through our coffee machine collects deposits.
 It is a result of the process of heating water and its natural minerals.
 This process is called “limescale”, and, in order not to have it develop into a problem, you should perform descaling regularly.

 How often do I have to descale my coffee machine?

 It usually depends on how hard your water is and how often you use your coffee maker.

 Usually in homes with hard water, you have to descale every 1-2 months.
-But if your machine is used a lot more often, then you may have to do it even more often.
+But if your machine has used it quite a lot of times, you may have to do it even more often.

 How to Naturally Descale my Coffee Maker

-But instead of using a ready-made solution, I actually recommend to make your own.
-Homemade descaling solutions are affordable and it’s completely safe for the environment.
+Instead of using a ready-made solution, I recommend making your own.
+Homemade descaling solutions are affordable, and it’s entirely safe for the environment.